-The course participants will work in groups and do a practical example to explore different threats and perceived security in social media services.
-Afterwards the lecture presents risks and their preventions, which will be discussed with the course participant.
+The course participants will work in groups and do a practical example to explore data collections in social media services.
+Afterwards the lecture present data markets and discuss these approaches with the participants.
 For the next workshop the paper from Schwittmann et al. will be prepared by the students.

 2nd online Workshop

 At first the paper from Schwittmann et al. is going to be discussed to study different types of decentralised SNS.
 Additionally the participants will experience use cases and user needs in several contexts for decentralised services.
 The students will prepare chapter 6 & 8 of the book from Han et al..